How to Install / Enable OpenSSH on CentOS 7

 -A RH-Firewall-1-INPUT -m tcp -p tcp --dport 2002 -j ACCEPT

-Save and exit the file by pressing Escape (Esc) on your keyboard and typing:
+Save and exit the file by pressing Escape (Esc), type :X, followed by Enter to confirm.

 Restart iptables to apply the changes: